storacha/specs/w3-filecoin.md

 A [Storefront] SHOULD propagate offered pieces to Filecoin Storage Providers by forwarding them to an [Aggregator].

 The [Aggregator] MUST queue offered pieces for an aggregation and issue a signed receipt proving that the piece is being `pending` to be added.
-The issued receipt MUST have an `fx.join` [effect] that links to a [`piece/accept`] task, which either succeeds with an (aggregate) inclusion proof or fails.
+The issued receipt MUST have a `fx.join` [effect] that links to a [`piece/accept`] task, which either succeeds with an (aggregate) inclusion proof or fails.

 If the [Storefront] offers a piece multiple times, the [Aggregator] MUST respond with a receipt that contains the _same_ result and effect(s).